mattste/podium/README.md

 `rethinkdb`
 RethinkDB has a cool web interface at localhost:8080 that allows you to do queries, manage your tables and see query latency.

-To populate with test data, use the following command:
+To populate with test data, use the following command (in the main terminal):

 python -m unittest app.tests.test_database.DatabaseTestCase.test_populate_with_mock

+## Run App

+Use the following command:

+python manage.py runserver

 ####Credit
 Base project structure based off of Miguel Grinberg's [flasky](https://github.com/miguelgrinberg/flasky)